Delarivier Manley: Reception

 She lived on the fame of her notorious personality as early as 1714.
 Her precarious marriage past, numerous quarrels, her obesity and her politics were topics that she sold in constant revisions of the fame she had acquired.
 That was apparently no problem before the 1740s, as Manley was translated into French and German in the early 18th century, and received new English editions during the first half of the century.
 Alexander Pope satirised the eternal fame that she was about to acquire in his Rape of the Lock in 1712—it would last "as long as the Atalantis shall be read."

 Manley was recognised for her dramatic contributions to the stage from the late 1690s to the late 1710s.
 Her tragedy, The Royal Mischief, was criticised for its resemblance to 1670s heroic tragedy.
 Almyna, her dramatic adaptation of The Arabian Nights Entertainments also found itself entangled in controversy by Anne Bracegirldle's retirement from the stage and the high cost of the production.

 Manley was also an avid supporter and defender of the first fully-fledged it-narrative in English, Charles Gildon's The Golden Spy (1709).

 The revision of her fame and status as an author began in the early decades of the 18th century and led to manifest defamations in the 19th and early 20th centuries: she became seen as a scandalous female author who, some critics audaciously asserted, did not deserve to be ever read again.
-Later critics, however, looked back on the conclusions of Richetti and others were short-sighted and perhaps even outright misogynistic and more reflective of their era than of general historic scholarship on the author as an important political satirist.
+Later critics, however, looked back on the conclusions of Richetti and others as short-sighted and perhaps even outright misogynistic and more reflective of their era than of general historic scholarship on the author as an important political satirist.

 Manley's present reappreciation began with Patricia Köster's edition of her works.
 The more accessible edition of The New Atalantis, which Rosalind Ballaster turned into a Penguin Classic, brought Manley wider recognition among students of early 18th-century literature.
 Janet Todd, Catherine Gallagher and Ros Ballaster provided the perspective of Manley as a proto-feminist.
 Fidelis Morgan's, A Woman of No Character.
 An Autobiography of Mrs. Manley (London, 1986) put the (auto-)biographical information into the first more coherent picture.
 More recent critics such as Rachel Carnell and Ruth Herman have professionalised her biography and provided standardised scholarly editions.

 Manley has been erroneously claimed to have written The Secret History of Queen Zarah (1705).
 That was first doubted in Köster's edition of her works, which still included the title.
 The claim was openly rejected by Olaf Simons (2001) who reread the wider context of early 18th century Atalantic novels.

 J. Alan Downie (2004) went a step further and cast light on the presumable author of the Queen Zarah: Dr Joseph Browne.